-Why does Ebola keep coming back?
+Why Ebola keeps coming back

 The Ebola virus has been traced back to two simultaneous outbreaks in 1976 - 151 people died in the Nzara area, South Sudan, and 280 in the Yambuku area, near the Ebola river, from which the disease takes its name.

-This latest outbreak is the ninth in DRC, which has seen all three Ebola outbreaks to have occurred since the 2014-16 epidemic.
+This latest outbreak is the ninth in DR Congo, which has seen all three Ebola outbreaks to have occurred since the 2014-16 epidemic.

-In total, there have been 24 recorded outbreaks - in addition to the 2014-16 epidemic - in west and central Africa, including in DRC, Uganda, Sudan and Gabon.
+In total, there have been 24 recorded outbreaks - in addition to the 2014-16 epidemic - in west and central Africa, including in DR Congo, Uganda, Sudan and Gabon.
 The number of deaths has ranged from one to 280.

 While we can identify high-risk areas, it is unrealistic to expect that we could ever eradicate this disease and impossible to know when or where the next outbreak will occur.